Photo: Photo by VinceB via Wikimedia Commons (CC BY-SA 3.0) · CC BY-SA 3.0

 Lighthouse Interior and Keeper Exhibit

-Climb into the relocated 1855 cast-iron lighthouse on Pier 5 and view exhibits on Chesapeake Bay screwpile lighthouses and the 1933 hurricane rescue by keeper Thomas Steinhise, who received the Congressional Silver Lifesaving Medal for single-handedly rescuing the crew of the tugboat Point Breeze.
+Climb into the relocated 1855 cast-iron lighthouse on Pier 5 and view exhibits on Chesapeake Bay screwpile lighthouses and the 1933 hurricane rescue by keeper Thomas Steinhise, who received the Congressional Silver Lifesaving Medal for rescuing six crewmen from the sinking tugboat Point Breeze during a violent August storm (five survived; his son Thomas Earl assisted in the rescue).

 Duration: